How does the Passive House Standard compare to Canada's R-2000 Standard?

 Why we don’t already build much better-insulated houses, given our severe climate?
 How is it that we accept having just a few inches of fibreglass between our warm interior spaces and a minus-35C winter night in Winnipeg?
 With such minimal thermal protection it’s hardly surprising we’re a nation of furnace-huggers, who can’t quite imagine a house without one.
 In most parts of Canada the Passive House approach needs a wall insulation performance of between three and seven times that of a standard “R-20” 2×6 wall.
 Who wouldn’t prefer to be on the inside of an R-60 wall in Winnipeg, rather than an R-12 wall?

 Yes – you can design any type of building this way.
-In Europe there are Passive House schools, office buildings, supermarkets, retail centres, gymnasiums, health clubs – and thousands of Passive House apartment units.
-The largest current apartment development is the Lodenareal complex in Innsbruck, Austria, which has 354 rental apartments and 128 condominiums, all built and certified to the Passive House Standard.
-Canada’s first Passive House-Certified apartment unit will be the 42-unit Salus Clementine building in Ottawa (see Featured Projects section).
+Around the world there are Passive House schools, office buildings, supermarkets, retail centres, gymnasiums, health clubs – and thousands of Passive House apartment units, including some large multi-unit developments here in Canada!

 Good question; for a full answer please contact the Canadian government directly.
-Although you can get a grant under the federal Energuide program to assist in energy-saving renovations, Passive House performance goes well beyond any existing program, and yet it is not currently supported.
-It seems you can get some assistance in saving 5% of your energy costs, but not for saving 90%.
-Some provinces offer substantial rebates for new houses which qualify as high-efficiency.
+Passive House performance goes well beyond any existing program, and yet in most locations it is not currently supported, although some provinces offer substantial rebates for new houses which qualify as high-efficiency.
 If you think your government should support a progressive, appropriate and dynamic energy conservation policy by offering incentives to builders and owners of Passive Houses, please contact your local MP, CMHC or the Prime Minister’s office and tell them so.

-The incremental cost of reaching Passive House performance depends on many factors, including the severity of the climate, the type of building and the availability of high quality building components, while the cost effectiveness of doing so in any location will obviously be affected by the local price of energy and by local building energy standards.
-Even at current Canadian energy prices the total monthly cost of owning a Passive House has been shown to be similar to the total monthly cost of owning a conventional house (i.e. increased mortgage cost is equal to or less than fuel cost savings).
-However the Passive House owner will also enjoy far higher levels of thermal comfort and indoor air quality, and will have total security against rising fuel prices in the future.
+The incremental cost of reaching Passive House performance can be minimal and it depends on many factors, including the severity of the climate, the type of building and the availability of high quality building components, while the cost-effectiveness of doing so in any location will obviously be affected by the local price of energy and by local building energy standards.
+Numerous studies have shown there is little or no added overall cost to building and operating a Passive House, assuming you make wise decisions on the approach.
+Our new online training program is designed to help you make appropriate choices.